taheeraahmed/Neural-Network/README.md

 Passes the test ✔️

 ### Neural network
-WIP: Supposed to have one hidden layer with 25 hidden units.
+The neural network only consists of one hidden layer with 25 nodes.
+Passes the test (sometimes) ✔️